// Add the new slick-theme.css if you want the default styling

 6- Consider solar and batteries

-Sourcing your energy from the sun can be a smart move, for your wallet and the planet, but renewables such as solar or batteries will not be suitable for every business.
-If you have been thinking about it and it works for your circumstances check out all our great advice at Plug in for more information.
+Installing solar or a battery can be a smart move for your wallet and the planet but it won’t be suitable for every business.
+If you’ve decided it works for your circumstances, check out our Plug in resources for more information.

 Don’t forget, if you are concerned about your energy bill, even if it’s only temporary call your retailer and ask how they can help you.